 Unlike direct real estate investments, where local property markets influence values, REITs are continuously valued, which can be both good and bad for investors.
 That said, investing in REITs is a terrific option for investors looking to diversify their real estate investment portfolio.

 Diversification is a practice in which you invest in different kinds of assets.
-Diversification can help you protect your investment portfolio from underperforming assets, and it can boost your chances of investment growth.
+It can help you protect your investment portfolio from underperforming assets, and it can boost your chances of investment growth.
 There are many different methods on how to diversify your portfolio: allocating your assets, prioritizing “basket-style” investments, and investing in a variety of different asset classes.
 To diversify a real estate portfolio, invest in different properties, especially in commercial properties, multi-dwelling units, and REITs.

 Do you want to be able to retire financially comfortable?